oracle-livelabs/goldengate/ggma-topologies/cascading-topology-uc-admin-client/cascading-topology-admin-client.md

        </copy>

       ```
 3. Run the `INFO ALL` command and `INFO DISTPATH ALL` commands after connecting to the deployment.
 These commands display the message `"No processes found"`, if the Extract, Replicat processes have been deleted successfully.

 4. Repeat steps 2 and 3 for the `depl_south` and `depl_west` deployments.

-   After you delete the environment, you can use the script `add_replication_ActiveActive_adminclient.sh` again to rebuild the environment or copy the script to apply in your own test environment.
+After you delete the environment, you can use the script `add_replication_cascading_curl.sh` again to rebuild the environment or copy the script to apply in your own test environment.